tedivm/puppet-rsnapshot/README.md

 Please note that when doing this the `rsnapshot::backup` point will only be backup up if there is an `rsnapshot::client` definition for the machine.
 Without that it is simply discarded.
+This allows the use of the same mysql profile on both production and test machines, with backups only on the production machines that are also rsnapshot clients.

 ### Backing Up Machines Outside of Puppet

 It's also possible to add machines to the backup server that are not controlled by Puppet.

+There are some limitations.
 Client side features, such as account creation and ssh key transfer, will not be available.
+Admins will also have to create the appropriate access on the machine manually, since Puppet will not be able to.

 On the backup server define a new resource of the `rsnapshot::server::config` type.
 This object takes a combination of the rsnapshot::server and